Shabir Noori

-Shabbir Noori (born 23 February 1992) is an Afghan cricketer.
-Noori is a right-handed batsman and right-arm off break bowler who plays for the Afghanistan national cricket team.
+Shabbir Noori (born 23 February 1992) is a cricketer who plays for the Afghanistan national cricket team.
+Noori is a right-handed batsman and right-arm off break bowler.

 Career

 Noori represented the Afghanistan U-19 cricket team in 2007, making his debut against Malaysia in the ACC Under-19 Elite Cup.

 In November 2009, Noori was a key member of Afghanistan's 2009 ACC Twenty20 Cup winning squad.
-During the tournament he made his unofficial Twenty20 debut against Singapore.
+During the tournament, he made his unofficial Twenty20 debut against Singapore.
 This also marked his international debut for the senior squad.

-In January 2010, Noori made his first-class debut for Afghanistan in the Intercontinental Cup against Ireland, where Noori made his maiden first-class half century by scoring 85 in Afghanistan's first innings.
+In January 2010, Noori made his first-class debut in the Intercontinental Cup against Ireland, where Noori made his maiden first-class half century by scoring 85 in Afghanistan's first innings.
 Noori scored 21 in their second innings, as Afghanistan won the match by seven wickets.

-Later, in February 2010 he played in Afghanistan's Intercontinental Cup match against Canada.
-In the Afghan first innings he scored 60 opening the batting, although he was positioned down the order in Afghanistan's successful chase of 494.
+In February 2010 he played in Afghanistan's Intercontinental Cup match against Canada.
+In the Afghan first innings he scored 60 runs while opening the batting, although he was positioned down the order in Afghanistan's successful chase of 494.